eagledb14/yondan/README.md

 Yondan has 2 args, the first is the port that it serves from, the default is port 8080.

 The second arg is the interval that it scans the network in minutes.
-More aggressive intervals will create more noise for a SIM tool to find, though has no other purpose if you are not updating the network regularyl.
+More aggressive intervals will create more noise for a SIM tool to find, though has no other purpose if you are not updating the network regularly.
 The default value is 5 minutes.

 ```
 //runs default configurations